openstack/cinder/doc/source/configuration/block-storage/drivers/pure-storage-driver.rst

      - Retain snapshots per day on target for this time (in days).
      - ``7``
    * - ``pure_replication_pg_name``
-     - Pure Protection Group name to use for async replication (will be created if it does not exist).
+     - Everpure Protection Group name to use for async replication (will be created if it does not exist).
      - ``cinder-group``
    * - ``pure_replication_pod_name``
-     - Pure Pod name to use for sync replication (will be created if it does not exist).
+     - Everpure Pod name to use for sync replication (will be created if it does not exist).
      - ``cinder-pod``